semjerome/Jerome/README.md

 be lock when there is a disruption on the movememnt of the car.
 On the other hand, vibration sensor will lock the video everytime it sense a vibration.

-Improvements that can be made on Android Mobile Application are the following:
-Have each fragments for video, location, driver and car in separate page fragments.
+For Android Developers, I would recommend to have and create each fragments for video, location, driver and car in separate page fragments for clear readability.

 \pagebreak